veronika-matuskova/book-manager/docs/PRD.md

   - ISBN
   - ASIN
 - [ ] Book count is calculated and displayed contextually where useful:
-  - Owned Books page: "9 books" (total owned books count)
+  - My Books page: "9 books" (total owned books count)
   - Explore page: total number of books in database
   - Search result page: "Found 3/300 books" (showing results count vs total database count)
   - Home page: total number of books in database
   - Book detail page: number of books in series (if the book is in a series)
 - [ ] Book count display appears only where appropriate and useful (not on every page)
-- [ ] Series count display: number of series user owns, displayed in Owned Books next to total number of owned books (a series can have multiple books, but 1 book cannot be in more than 1 series)
+- [ ] Series count display: number of series user owns, displayed in My Books next to total number of owned books (a series can have multiple books, but 1 book cannot be in more than 1 series)
 - [ ] User can sort books by:
   - Date added (latest first)
   - Title (A-Z)